Charlie Hunnam

 Acting Career

-In 2004, he was cast in "Green Street Hooligans," where Charlie played the tough leader of a West Ham United fan group.
-The film, co-starring Elijah Wood and Hunnam, earned strong reviews from critics and audiences, and Charlie began getting more interesting offers.
-This was his first major breakthrough in cinema.
+But then in 2004, he landed a role in "Green Street Hooligans": Charlie played the tough leader of a West Ham United fan group.
+The film, starring Elijah Wood and Hunnam, earned high marks from critics and audiences, and Charlie started getting flooded with interesting offers.
+It was the young actor's first big breakthrough in film.

-Charlie Hunnam's filmography would eventually span a wide range of genres – from charming comedies ("Undeclared," 2001-2003; "Frankie Go Boom," 2011) and romantic dramas ("The Ledge," 2011; "Nicholas Nickleby," 2002) to adventure and fantasy films ("Crimson Peak," 2015; "The Lost City of Z," 2016) and crime stories ("Sons of Anarchy," 2008-2014; "Deadfall," 2011).
+Today, Charlie Hunnam's filmography shows real range—from sweet comedies ("Undeclared," 2001-2003; "Frankie Go Boom," 2011) and love stories ("The Ledge," 2011; "Nicholas Nickleby," 2002) to adventure and fantasy films ("Crimson Peak," 2015; "The Lost City of Z," 2016) and crime dramas ("Sons of Anarchy," 2008-2014; "Blackbird," 2011).

 Charlie Hunnam Starves for PAPILLON, Almost Punches Rami Malek on Set

-A scene from 'Jungleland'
+A shot from Jungleland

-A scene from 'Jungleland'
+A shot from Jungleland

 The Gentlemen: Charlie Hunnam and Hugh Grant Interview

-Charlie Hunnam in the series 'Shantaram'
+Charlie Hunnam in the series Shantaram

-Charlie Hunnam in the series 'Shantaram'
+Charlie Hunnam in the series Shantaram

 Charlie Hunnam's Personal Life